Most children love playing and splashing in water.

 As a child’s play skills evolve they will begin participating in co-operative or collaborative play where all children involved have the same end goal.

-For example, a small group of children, or a child with his parent(s) and sibling(s) may decide to pretend to be pirates looking for the sunken treasure.
+For example, a small group of children, or a child with their parent(s) and sibling(s) may decide to pretend to be pirates looking for the sunken treasure.

 Everyone has a role and the goal is to find as much treasure as possible!